v6d-io/v6d/docs/notes/getting-started.rst

       :text: I/O Drivers
       :classes: btn-block stretched-link

-   Design and implementation of the pluggable routines for I/O, repartition, migration, etc.
+   Understand the design and implementation of pluggable routines for I/O, repartition, migration, and more.

-Vineyard is natural fit to cloud-native computing, where vineyard can be deployed and managed the *vineyard operator*, and provides data-aware scheduling for data analytical workflows to archive efficient data sharing on Kubernetes.
-More details about vineyard on Kubernetes can be found from
+Vineyard is a natural fit for cloud-native computing, where it can be deployed and managed by the *vineyard operator*, providing data-aware scheduling for data analytical workflows to achieve efficient data sharing on Kubernetes.
+More details about vineyard on Kubernetes can be found here:

 .. panels::
    :header: text-center